timdubbins/TunePro/README.md

 ## Building

-If you want to build `Tuner` using Xcode, you can follow these instructions.
+If you want to build `TunePro` using Xcode, you can follow these instructions.

 ```fish
 git clone https://github.com/timdubbins/TunePro.git